We are currently accepting positions for

-The deadline for summer 2015 student farm position applications is March 16th.
+The deadline for 2015 student farm position applications is September 7th.
 Applications can be dropped off in person to room 122 in Kaufman or emailed to email@example.com.
 If you have any questions please feel free to contact Jenn Halpin at firstname.lastname@example.org.

 Farm Cook Eat Student Coordinator